-In can be presented as an hors d’oeuvre or a plated first course.
-Or a “salad,” or really, it’s whatever you want it to be.
+It can be presented as a bite-sized hors d'oeuvre or plated as first course.

-I love lemon strawberry recipes, and the combination with the aromatic basil and mild cheese is over-the-top tasty.
+The combination of lemon and strawberry with the aromatic basil and mild cheese is over-the-top tasty.

 Where to get the Best Strawberries

-I can’t seem to get enough strawberries during the summer months.
-And even though we can get them from warm places, like Mexico during the cooler months, they’re never as good as they will be peak season, grown close to where you get them.
+Though we can get them from warm places, like Mexico during the cooler months, they're never as good as they will be peak season, grown close to where you buy them.

-If you have a good Farmers Market near you, that’s usually going to be the best place to find the sweetest berries.
+So if you have a good Farmers Market near you, that's usually going to be the best place to find the sweetest berries that are locally sourced.

 - Minty Lime Strawberry Granita Cups